MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 **Answer**: TBD

 **Question**: Is Microsoft 365 learning pathways an open source solution and what are the implications?
-**Answer**: [Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/) is an Open Source Software (OSS) solution and as such carries a set of benefits and considerations germane to OSS:
+**Answer**: [Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/) is an Open Source Software (OSS) solution and as such carries a set of benefits and considerations to OSS:
 *Benefits*
 - **Microsoft 365 learning pathways is a free solution**: Customers can install the solution in their tenant, customize it and make it available to end users
 - **OSS enables rapid development and collaboration**: All open source solutions are available to a broad community of contributors.
 Microsoft is committed to this method of driving innovation.
 To ensure we are delivering an experience that benefits the widest set of our customers our core service management team will reserve the right to determine what contributions are merged into our official build.